Nexus-TYF/WBMatrix/README.md

 (2020/07/31)<br>
 1. New: Update the new method for generating the pairwise invetible matrices.<br>
-2. New: add bitwise operation (read/flip/set) function.<br>
+2. New: Add bitwise operation (read/flip/set) function.<br>
-3. New: add the function for calculating the inversion of an invertible matrix by Gaussian elimination method.<br>
+3. New: Add the function for calculating the inversion of an invertible matrix by Gaussian elimination method.<br>